 Apartment hunting can be a full-time job.
 It’s never an easy thing to do, even when you have a clear picture of what you are looking for.
 Just because you are looking doesn’t mean you’ll find exactly what you expect.

-Sometimes there are things involved like pets, children or even habits like smoking, that can get in the way of finding an apartment to rent.
+Sometimes there are things involved like pets, children or even habits like smoking, that can get in the way of finding an apartment in San Jose, California to rent.
 You also need to consider how long of a lease you want and the monthly cost of your rent compared to what you have available to pay.

 Start With A List